Kotlin/dokka/docs/topics/dokka-plugins.md

 </tab>
 </tabs>

-## Configuring Dokka plugins
+## Configure Dokka plugins

 Dokka plugins can also have configuration options of their own.
 To see which options are available, consult documentation of the plugins you are using.

-Let's have a look at how you can configure the `DokkaBase` plugin, which is responsible for generating [HTML](html.md) documentation, by adding a custom image to the assets (`customAssets` option), by adding custom style sheets (`customStyleSheets` option), and by modifying the footer message (`footerMessage` option):
+Let's have a look at how you can configure the `DokkaBase` plugin, which is responsible for generating [HTML](dokka-html.md) documentation, by adding a custom image to the assets (`customAssets` option), by adding custom style sheets (`customStyleSheets` option), and by modifying the footer message (`footerMessage` option):